iroque4/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](SSH-keygen.png)

-You will run the command ssh-keygen
+You will run the command ssh-keygen.

 This will create two new files on your system; the private key (in a file `id_rsa`) and the public key (in a file `id_rsa.pub`) stored in `.ssh` directory in your computer.